Research hypotheses

 Figure 3

-Organisation for the access to the museum space.
+Flowchart for the access to the museum space showing simplified maps, navigation graphs and tactile maps.

 The IMG system is made up of cooperating hardware and software.
 Its hardware elements are the following : a screen (where an image is displayed); a mechatronic case adaptable to the size of any screen and named F2T (force feedback tablet), a vision system and (bone-conduction) headphones (optional).
 One (or more) mobile joystick(s) and a set of keys on the F2T will allow museum visitors to interact with the screen (creating visual-tactile-haptic images).